 Alex Turner is the frontman of Arctic Monkeys.
 Born on January 6 1986 in Sheffield, Turner began writing his own songs aged 15, after his parents bought him a guitar for Christmas.
 He is known for his sharp lyrical style and has cited rap artists like The Streets and Roots Manuva as big influences on him.
 The Arctic Monkeys’ debut album, ‘Whatever People Say I Am, That’s What I’m Not‘, an indie masterpiece that continued the lineage of great British guitar music that had run from The Beatles to The Libertines, was released in 2006.
 It became the fastest-selling debut album in British music history and was named by NME as the ‘Album of the Year’.

-Tuner would later work with Kane again, writing and co-writing six of the songs on his 2011 debut solo album, ‘Colour Of The Trap‘.
+Tuner worked with Miles Kane once again in 2011, writing and co-writing six of the songs on Kane’s 2011 debut solo album, ‘Colour Of The Trap‘.
 The following year, Kane told the media the pair would release another album as The Last Shadow Puppets “when the time is right”.
 That year also saw Turner’s first solo material released in the form of the soundtrack to Submarine, the debut film from comedian Richard Ayoade, who had previously directed the videos for ‘Fluorescent Adolescent’, ‘Cornerstone’ and ‘Crying Lightning’.